Fact checkedFact Checked

 Increased fat metabolism and thermogenesis have been linked to caffeine.
 It may increase adrenaline[13] from the adrenal gland which aids in fat breakdown.

-Green tea has elements that are powerful antioxidants helping the body to fight off oxidative stress.
-It especially helps you lose weight around your belly[14].
+Green tea has elements that are powerful antioxidants that help the body fight off oxidative stress.
+It especially helps you lose weight around your belly.[31]

 It’s also supposed to aid in nutrient absorption[15] and be linked to increased fat oxidation.